cheleb/zio-pravega/docs/intro.md

 Pravega is a distributed, scalable, and fault-tolerant storage system for streaming data.

+ZIO Pravega is a work in progress.
+The API is not stable and may change at any time.

+ZIO is an effect system for Scala.
+It is a principled, purely functional, and type-safe alternative to the Scala standard library.
+ZIO Pravega is built on top of ZIO.

 # Quickstart

 Assumming [Pravega](https://pravega.io) is running on tcp://localhost:9090 see https://github.com/pravega/pravega/releases